 And the lesson is that the last time a deal was made with Iran, many more Iranian militias sprouted up like mushrooms.

-The number one state sponsor of terror, and I can't believe that they handed over billions and didn't even get any place, any time inspections out of it.
+The number one state sponsor of terror, and I can't believe that they handed over billions and didn't even get any place anytime inspections out of it.

-I just need to tell you on a personal level that your letter to the Jerusalem post-mental world to me, I was very humbled by it.
+I just need to tell you on a personal level that your letter to the Jerusalem Post meant the world to me.

 I did not know it was coming.

-And I'm very, very appreciative of your friendship and uh the time that we have over the years spent together.
+And I'm very, very appreciative of your friendship and the time that we have over the years spent together.

-Our prayers are with our allies and friends in Israel right now, and and we've got to unite against terrorism in whatever manifestation, whatever form, because it's pure evil, and we need to win that war.
+And we've got to unite against terrorism in whatever manifestation, whatever form, because it's pure evil.

 And so I stand in solidarity with your right to defend yourself, sir.